-Fuel poverty is a reality for the most vulnerable in the United Kingdom.
-This section is a listed overview of heating benefits and allowances meant for the needy.
+Fuel poverty is a reality for the most vulnerable people living in United Kingdom.
+This section is a listed overview of heating benefits and allowances meant for the disadvantaged and the needful.

 HEATING BENEFITS UK: The need for financial help to keep warm in the winter time is widespread.

 This list of government help schemes focuses on the elderly or those who are 'less mobile'.

 As a rule, they tend to spend more time in their homes with a need for staying warm in the cold months.

 The aim of these heating benefits and schemes is to provide help paying energy bills for those on a low income.
 The UK Government want to help people pay heating bills and keep their homes warm.

 Find essential information about the Cold Weather Payment 2019.
 The next scheme is due to start in November.
 It will help the most vulnerable citizens get through the chilly winter period.

 You can also get updated advice about the Winter Fuel Payment 2019.
 Check out the guidance notes on the Warm Discount Scheme offered by some energy suppliers.

 As well as heating and housing benefits advice, this section also provides the latest guidance on how to apply for Council Tax Support.
 Find out if you qualify for a FREE TV licence or get it discounted (details below).